severalnines/docs/user-guide/import.rst

 +++++++++++++++++++++++++++++++++

 ClusterControl is able to manage/monitor an existing set of MySQL servers (standalone or replication).
 Individual hosts specified in the same list will be added to the same server group in the UI.
 ClusterControl assumes that you are using the same MySQL root password for all instances specified in the group and it will attempt to determine the server role as well (master, slave, multi or standalone).

+When importing an existing MySQL Replication, ClusterControl will do the following:

+* Verify SSH connectivity to all nodes.
+* Detect the host environment and operating system.
+* Discover the database role of each node (master, slave, multi, standalone).
+* Pull the configuration files.
+* Generate the authentication key and register the node into ClusterControl.

+ClusterControl will not change any existing configuration except:

+* Generate a backup user.

 1) General & SSH Settings
 ``````````````````````````